factor-io/docs/source/connectors/github.md

 end
 ```

-# github::deployment_status
+## Deployment Status Listener
+### github::repo::deployment_status
-The Deployment Status Listener (`github::deployment_status`) is triggered when the status of a deployment changes.
+The Deployment Status Listener (`github::repo::deployment_status`) is triggered when the status of a deployment changes.
 The details of the returned output can be found [here](https://developer.github.com/v3/activity/events/types/#deploymentstatusevent).

-## Example
+### Example

 ```ruby
 listen 'github::deployment_status', repo:'skierkowski/hello' do |deploy|
   info "The #{deploy.name}/#{deploy.ref} deployment status changed to #{deploy.status} for the deployment to the #{deploy.deployment.environment} environment" end
 ```

-# github::download
+## Download Listener
+### github::repo::download
-The Download Listener (`github::download`) is triggered when a download is created.
+The Download Listener (`github::repo::download`) is triggered when a download is created.
 The details of the returned output can be found [here](https://developer.github.com/v3/activity/events/types/#downloadevent).

-## Example
+### Example

 ```ruby
 listen 'github::download', repo:'skierkowski/hello'